jorsj/vertex-ai-search-importer/README.md

 # Vertex AI Search Importer

-This project contains a Google Cloud Function that automatically imports files from a Google Cloud Storage (GCS) bucket into a Vertex AI Search data store.
-The function is triggered whenever a new file is uploaded to the specified GCS bucket.
+This project contains a Google Cloud Function that automatically syncs files from a Google Cloud Storage (GCS) bucket with a Vertex AI Search data store.

+The function is triggered by GCS events and supports the following operations:

+-   **Upsert:** When a file is created or updated in the GCS bucket, the function automatically imports it into the Vertex AI Search data store.
+-   **Delete:** When a file is deleted from the GCS bucket, the function automatically deletes the corresponding document from the data store.

 ## Features

--   **Automatic Import:** Automatically imports new files from a GCS bucket to a Vertex AI Search data store.
+-   **Automatic Sync:** Keeps your Vertex AI Search data store in sync with a GCS bucket.
+-   **Secure:** Follows security best practices by creating separate, minimally-privileged service accounts for the function and its trigger.
+-   **Easy Deployment:** Includes an interactive deployment script that simplifies the process of setting up the Cloud Function and all necessary permissions.
 -   **Supported File Types:** Supports a variety of file types, including `.html`, `.pdf`, `.docx`, `.pptx`, `.txt`, and `.xlsx`.
--   **Easy Deployment:** Includes an interactive deployment script that simplifies the process of setting up the Cloud Function and all necessary permissions.
--   **Secure:** Follows security best practices by creating separate, minimally-privileged service accounts for the function and its trigger.

 ## Prerequisites